The Testing Effect: Why Retrieval Practice WorksThe Testing Effect: Why Retrieval Practice Works: classroom practice and examples for teachers

 13. Cumulative Retrieval Reviews: Include questions from previous units on every assessment.
 This cumulative testing maintains older learning whilst naturally providing spaced practice.
 Students expect they must remember everything, not just recent content.

 14. Concept Mapping from Memory: Students create visual diagrams showing concept relationships without referring to notes.
 Then compare with materials to identify gaps.
-This dual coding combined with retrieval practice produces strong memory traces.
+This combines dual coding with retrieval practice.

 15. Peer Teaching Stations: Students prepare to teach a concept, then rotate through stations explaining to different partners.
 The act of teaching requires retrieval and organisation - explain-to-understand uses the testing effect powerfully.